 What are the survival camp/class sizes?

-Our average class sizes vary from 5 to 8 people.
-We never exceed 10 people on multi-day courses.
+Our average class sizes are 8 people.
+We never exceed 12 people on multi-day courses.

 Will I be safe on your courses?